 6. Seal the biggest box and label it (if needed).
 Close the box and seal all the flaps and corners with tape.
 Be generous since wine bottles are heavy and you do not want them to fall out of the box.
 Moreover, you can also add a sign “Fragile” or “Handle with care” on the top of your wine packaging.
 Even though the courier is not required to take this warning into consideration when handling your shipment, the sign can still act as an indication of your parcel’s content.

-There are many reasons why our customers decided to ship wine internationally using courier services.
+There are many reasons why our customers decided to choose wine delivery with courier companies.
 These were their most frequent ones:

 - Buying wine abroad.
 When traveling to France, Italy, Spain or to another country famous for its wines, it is difficult to resist the temptation of buying a bottle of tasty wine.
-The customers traveling only with cabin baggage then had to find an appropriate solution for shipping wine in Europe and found the services offered at our website the perfect fit.
+The customers traveling only with cabin baggage then had to find an appropriate solution for wine delivery and found the services offered at our website the perfect fit.

-In case you have any additional concerns regarding the transportation of wine or if you are still not sure how to ship wine safely, you can always turn to our customer support team and they will be more than happy to help you.
+In case you have any additional concerns regarding wine delivery or if you are still not sure how to send wine gift safely, you can always turn to our customer support team and they will be more than happy to help you.

 Shipping liquids is not recommended by the majority of courier service providers.
 However, by choosing the right packaging materials and securing the bottles well, you will avoid any damages during the transportation and ensure a safe delivery.

-Take into consideration these guidelines when shipping wine.
+Take into consideration these guidelines when deciding for wine delivery.
 Nevertheless, please consider that following them does not guarantee that the courier company will transport your package without restriction.
-In case you decide to ship bottles of wine, Eurosender will not be held responsible for any damages caused by the transportation of your shipment.
+In case you decide to send a bottle of wine, Eurosender will not be held responsible for any damages caused by the transportation of your shipment.